-Teachers/teams/staff members are expected to initiate any of the following actions:

-- 1. Contact parent phone call/email sharing positives and areas of growth - 2.
-Create a Behavior Contract/Plan with student/parent - 3.
-Create classroom rules/expectations and consequences as a community based on PBIS school-wide expectations and implement with fidelity - 4.
-Detention with teacher - 5.
-Focus on and reward appropriate behavior - 6.
-Identify and reward appropriate behavior of all students - 7.
-Provide positive feedback to students on appropriate behavior - 8.
-Refer to school social worker, counselor, case manager, or other staff - 9.
-Refer to the PBIS Team
+- Teachers/teams/staff members are expected to initiate any of the following actions: - a.
+Contact parent phone call/email sharing positives and areas of growth - b.
+Create a Behavior Contract/Plan with student/parent - c.
+Create classroom rules/expectations and consequences as a community based on PBIS school-wide expectations and implement with fidelity - d.
+Detention with teacher - e.
+Focus on and reward appropriate behavior - f.
+Identify and reward appropriate behavior of all students - g.
+Provide positive feedback to students on appropriate behavior - h.
+Refer to school social worker, counselor, case manager, or other staff - i.
+Refer to the PBIS Team - j.
+Restrict activity - k.
+School/community service - l.
+Time-out/Buddy Room - m.
+Use Restorative Practices

-- 10. Restricted activity

-- 11. School/community service

-- 12. Time-out/Buddy Room

-- 13. Use Restorative Practices